What is Family Mediation?

-How mediation can help you
+How family mediation can help you

 In many cases, mediation is a better way of sorting out family disputes than going to court.
 It is almost always less expensive than instructing a family solicitor to act on your behalf and can often resolve issues much quicker.

 The court will expect you to have attended a ‘Mediation Information and Assessment Meeting’ if you’re divorcing or ending a civil partnership and applying for a court order which involves:

 If you haven’t been to one of these meetings, the court may ask you to do so before it proceeds with your case.

 At a Mediation Information and Assessment Meeting, the mediator will try to work out if mediation can help you reach an agreement.
 They can also give you advice on any other services that may be able to help you.
 During the meeting, you’ll be able to find out more about mediation and ask any questions you may have.

 You can attend the meeting alone or with your husband, wife or civil partner.

 If you want to meet the mediator alone, the mediator will ask you for your husband, wife or civil partner’s contact details before the meeting.
 The mediator will contact them to find out if they are willing to try mediation.
 If they don’t want to try mediation, you won’t have to attend the meeting.
 If they agree to meeting the mediator, you will be able to meet the mediator alone.